-Hypothesis 1 is shown numerically in Table 5.
-Table 5 reports the optimal reserve price for first price auctions for each given set of risk parameters (β and λ) as well as the auctioneer estimate of the bidders' ambiguity parameter, θ .
-The last column of Table 5 reports the optimal reserve price for second price auctions, computed directly from Proposition 3.
-The computational procedure leading to results in Table 5 is in Appendix A.
+Hypothesis 1 is shown numerically in Table 6.
+Table 6 reports the optimal reserve price for first price auctions for each given set of risk parameters (β and λ) as well as the auctioneer estimate of the bidders' ambiguity parameter, θ .
+The pattern in Table 6 is consistent with Proposition 5 of Riley and Samuelson (1981), which states that risk-neutral auctioneer's optimal reserve price is a declining function of the degree of bidder risk aversion.
+The last column of Table 6 reports the optimal reserve price for second price auctions, computed directly from Proposition 5.
+The computational procedure leading to results in Table 6 is in Appendix A.